Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-Atypical swallowing: how does it differ from dysphagia?
+Atypical swallowing: how is it different from dysphagia?

-Unlike dysphagia, atypical swallowing is a disorder caused by a failure of the swallowing reflex to develop during early childhood.
+Unlike dysphagia, atypical swallowing is a disorder caused by the failure of the swallowing process to develop properly during early childhood.

-Just like dysphagia, atypical swallowing is one of the so-called swallowing disorders.
-It is caused by a failure of the swallowing action to evolve from the primary infantile stage, which can occur in children over the age of seven or in adults.
-Atypical swallowing is therefore due to the persistence of an infantile swallowing pattern.
+Just like dysphagia, atypical swallowing is classified as a swallowing disorder.
+It results from the failure of the swallowing process to evolve beyond the primary infantile stage, a condition that can occur in children over the age of seven or in adults.
+Atypical swallowing is therefore caused by the persistence of an infantile swallowing pattern.

-Common causes of atypical swallowing in children and adults include all disorders of the nasal cavity, such as recurrent or chronic rhinitis, sinusitis, and adenoid hypertrophy, which lead to mouth breathing, preventing the teeth from closing properly and the tongue from remaining low during swallowing.
+Common causes of atypical swallowing in both children and adults include various conditions affecting the nasal passages, such as recurrent or chronic rhinitis, sinusitis, and enlarged adenoids, which lead to mouth breathing, preventing the teeth from closing properly and causing the tongue to drop during swallowing.

-It is clear that this disorder is very different from dysphagia, which is a secondary symptom of much more serious conditions.
-Atypical swallowing, on the other hand, is a dysfunction of one or more phases of the swallowing mechanism that also causes food to pass incorrectly through the upper digestive tract.
+It is clear that this is a condition quite different from dysphagia, which is a secondary symptom of much more serious conditions.
+Atypical swallowing, on the other hand, is a dysfunction of one or more stages of the swallowing mechanism that also causes food to pass improperly through the upper digestive tract.

-Given the daily intake of liquid food through breastfeeding or bottle feeding, infants tend to stick their tongues out between their gums and tighten their lips in order to produce enough pressure to allow them to swallow.
-As they develop, this swallowing pattern tends to change depending on their diet and the different ways they are fed.
+Given the daily intake of liquid food through breastfeeding or bottle-feeding, infants tend to push their tongues between their gums and press their lips together to generate enough pressure to swallow.
+As they develop, this swallowing pattern tends to change depending on their diet and feeding methods.

-In the following months, as the child begins to eat solid foods, he or she will start to close the mouth after chewing, allowing the tongue to push the food against the palate and into the throat, before directing it towards the digestive system.
+In the coming months, as the baby begins to eat solid foods, he or she will start to close the mouth after chewing, allowing the tongue to push the food against the roof of the mouth and down the throat, and then into the digestive tract.

 Types of atypical swallowing

-Having analyzed the swallowing mechanism in infancy, it is now easier to describe the different types of atypical swallowing.
+Now that we have analyzed the swallowing mechanism in infancy, it is easier to describe the different types of atypical swallowing.
 Among the main ones, we highlight the following:

-• True infantile swallowing: this is the form of atypical dysphagia most similar to the swallowing pattern of newborns.
-In these cases, the following occur: persistence of the infantile swallowing reflex, strong tongue thrust between the dental arches, failure to lock the teeth during swallowing, decreased facial expression, and frequent mouth breathing even at rest.
+• True infantile swallowing: This is the form of atypical dysphagia that most closely resembles the swallowing pattern of a newborn.
+In these cases, the following occur: persistence of the infantile swallowing reflex, strong tongue thrusting between the dental arches, failure to clench the teeth during swallowing, reduced facial expressions, and frequent mouth breathing even at rest.

 Consequences of atypical swallowing

-Failure to treat atypical swallowing can cause disorders that are not limited to dental problems.
+Failure to treat atypical swallowing can lead to problems that are not limited to dental issues.
 These include:

 • changes in chewing;